barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 > Shorten & Amplify the feedback loop

 Establish an upstream feedback loop to optimize the value stream.
-To achive this - a fast feedback from Production is required to plan the next steps in the "Plan" Phase.
-Based on the feedback from production, strategies can be crafted to move forword or make a pirouette to rethink the plans and find new ways to build and ship your software.
+To achieve this - a fast feedback from Production is required to plan the next steps in the "Plan" Phase.
+Based on the feedback from production, strategies can be crafted to move forward or make a pirouette to rethink the plans and find new ways to build and ship your software.

 ### The Third Way – Continued experimentation